lillialexis/e3db/README.md

 ## Quick Start

 Please try out E3DB and give us feedback!
 Read below for detailed instructions.
 Here are the basic steps.
-You'll need Java 8 or higher:
+You'll need Java 8 or higher.
+E3DB has been tested on MacOS, Windows, and Linux:

  1. Download [e3db-0.7.0.zip](https://github.com/tozny/e3db/releases/download/0.7.0/e3db-0.7.0.zip) and unzip it.
 Or clone this repo if you want extra fun.
  1. The `e3db` binary is now in `./e3db-0.7.0/bin`.
 Add that to your path.